Boiling point dependence on the altitude above sea level

 called the Clausius-Clapeyron equation.

-Actually, that is the desired dependence of the boiling temperature of the pressure
+Actually, this is the desired dependence of the boiling temperature of the pressure.

 Here are some more transformations